hecko-yes/hecko.my.to/heckosprites/!readme.md

 1. type https://sobsz.github.io/heckosprites/
 2. add the character corresponding to your desired eyes
 3. do the same but with the mouth
-4. put x at the end if you want the sans eye
+4. put b, s, and/or x at the end for blush, sweat, and sans eye respectively
-5. add png if you want, it's not necessary but you can do it
+6. add png if you want, it's not necessary but you can do it

 # SHORTCUTS

-(use these instead of the letters, you can still add the x for sans)
+(use these instead of the letters, you can still add the sans eye if you want but not b or s because they're already included)

 - happy (dh)
 - sad (ds)